aspirant55/411-spring-2024/assignments/ha-01/readme.md

 Your mission:

-- **Open the databank:** Read in the binary file containing the encoded addresses
+- **Open the databank:** read in the binary file containing the encoded addresses
-- **Decode the binary data:** Each 5-byte sequence stores an IP address using 4 bytes and the number of bits in the subnet mask using 1 byte
+- **Decode the binary data:** each 5-byte sequence stores an IP address (4 bytes) and the number of bits in the subnet mask (1 byte)
-- **Display the information:** Output the following for each pair (IP, mask):
+- **Display the information:** output the following for each pair (IP, mask):
   - IP address
   - subnet mask
+  - the usable IP range for hosts
   - network address
-  - the usable IP range for hosts
+  - broadcast address

 ### What is an IP address?
 An IP address is a 32-bit number used to uniquely identify a device on a TCP/IP network.
 It can be written in two ways: